talsec/Free-RASP-Flutter/README.md

 # :rocket: Discover our GitBook Documentation

 Do you have questions or need detailed information about our project?
 Look no further!
 For comprehensive and up-to-date guides, tutorials, and technical documentation, visit our [GitBook page](https://talsec.gitbook.io/freerasp).
-Our GitBook is your go-to resource, offering everything from basic instructions to advanced tips and tricks to help you get the most out of our project.
+It serves as your go-to resource, offering everything from basic instructions to advanced tips and tricks to help you get the most out of our project.

-:link: We also recommend checking out our [Flutter Integration Guide](https://talsec.gitbook.io/freerasp/integration/flutter) on GitBook.
-This guide provides a detailed introduction and step-by-step instructions to help you integrate smoothly and efficiently.
+:link: For integrating it on the Flutter platform, be sure to follow all the steps in our [Integration Guide](https://talsec.gitbook.io/freerasp/integration).
+This guide provides detailed instructions to help you achieve a smooth and efficient integration.

-If you encounter any discrepancies or errors in the documentation, please let us know so we can improve it.
-For information on older integration methods, you can refer to the [freeRASP wiki](https://github.com/talsec/Free-RASP-Flutter/wiki) which includes legacy details and guidance.

 Be sure to bookmark it and stay informed! :books: :sparkles:.

+# Reference to Our Legacy Documentation
+If you encounter any discrepancies or errors in the documentation, please let us know so we can improve it and ensure the best experience for all users.
+For information on older integration methods, you can refer to the [freeRASP wiki](https://github.com/talsec/Free-RASP-Flutter/wiki), which includes comprehensive legacy details and guidance.
+We appreciate your feedback, as it helps us refine our resources and better support your needs.